The climate crisis is a child rights crisis

 "Our children can no longer count on the environmental and social conditions previous generations have been used to," says Paloma Escudero, UNICEF Director of Communications and Advocacy.
 They are being forced to grow in a world that is becoming far more dangerous and uncertain."

-In collaboration with — and on behalf of — children and young people everywhere, UNICEF urges world leaders and country governments to:
+In collaboration with — and on behalf of — children and young people everywhere, UNICEF urges world leaders and country governments to back accelerated action to address water scarcity and other impacts of climate change.

-- take immediate action to protect children from climate devastation by adapting the critical social services they rely on, such as water, health, nutrition and education; all social services must be climate-sensitive and all climate policies and plans must be child-sensitive
+- act immediately to protect children from climate devastation by adapting the critical social services they rely on, such as water, health, nutrition and education; all social services must be climate-sensitive and all climate policies and plans must be child-sensitive

 - implement comprehensive climate adaptation plans — one of the most effective ways of protecting children and young people from the impacts of the climate crisis now and also critical to building resilience